 Within the campground, there is an area that is used exclusively by the ARCHELON volunteers and contains all the equipment and facilities needed for daily life.

 Sea turtles come into the bay to nest in early May, together with the first tourists.
-The first team will be expected to kick off the project and the ARCHELON Field Station around the 8th of May.
+The first team will be expected to kick off the project and the ARCHELON Field Station on the 2nd of June.
 Monitoring, nest protection and public awareness activity will get busier every day up to mid-June.

 From mid-June to about mid-August, everything escalates: final number of nests is reached, numbers of visitors on the beaches go up fast and reach their peak, and first hatchlings are out.
 Volunteer numbers need to be reinforced for this very busy period.